Mother’s Day and nuclear weapons abolition

 Currently, 1800 nuclear missiles are kept on launch-ready status and there are still more than 15000 nuclear warheads in the world, most held by the US and Russia, but also some by the UK, France, China, India, Pakistan, Israel, and now North Korea.
 There is always the risk of detonation by accident, technological failure, misreading of warnings, or operational dysfunction at missile bases due to addiction, alcoholism, and mental illness.
 Recent history has seen many dire near misses and accidents that could have been catastrophic.

 Nuclear arsenals are being modernized so they’ll be around for another 70 years, with the US planning to spend $1 trillion over the next 30 years.
 There are no right hands for wrong weapons.
-This massive expenditure on nuclear weapons, both in the U.S. and globally, is money not spent on improving health, education, economic chances, and environmental security, for the next generation.
+This massive expenditure on nuclear weapons, both in the U.S. and globally, is money not spent on improving health, education, economic chances, and environmental security for the next generation.

 In Toronto, efforts to eliminate this nuclear threat include an annual commemoration of the Hiroshima bombing every August, organized by the city’s Hiroshima Nagasaki Day Coalition (HNDC).
-This year’s commemoration will take place on the evening of August 6th at Nathan Phillips Square and in the newly opened Peace Garden.
-The event will include Setsuko Thurlow as the featured speaker, and performances by Japanese taiko drummers, and renowned flutist Ron Korb.
-The evening helps us all to better understand the threat of nuclear weapons and to commit ourselves actively to ending it and creating a better and safer future for the next generation.
+This year’s commemoration will take place on the evening of August 6th at Nathan Phillips Square in the newly opened Peace Garden.
+The event will include Setsuko Thurlow as the featured speaker, and performances by Japanese taiko drummers and by renowned flutist Ron Korb.
+The evening helps us all to better understand the threat of nuclear weapons and to commit ourselves actively to ending them and creating a better and safer future for the next generation.

 Phyllis Creighton, Hiroshima Nagasaki Day Coalition (HNDC)

-Canadian Voice of Women for Peace is a member of the HNDS coalition
+Canadian Voice of Women for Peace is a member of the HNDS coalition.